ofcyln/endouble-assignment/README.md

 * Form data is collected and provided on submitting the form.
 Data is sent asynchronously by `HTTP POST request` with `RxJS` observables.
 The `HTTP POST request` posts the form data to mock file URL `assets/api`.
 I also created an interface for a hypothetical response from the server for this request.
 A refactor must be done when a backend is ready to make it work on live environment.
 Although this POST request fails on local environment, I intentionally redirected users to success page for demonstration purposes.

+* I didn't have time to run a unit test with the configuration for `TestBed` and `Jasmine`.

 * `Angular production build configuration` is used for optimizing bundle, using tree-shaking, aot compilation, compression.

 * The total bundle size of the app is `~630KB` including all CSS, JS, IMG, FONT and HTML files.